jasoncooperpiano/.github/profile/README.md

 :-:|:-:

 > [!NOTE]
-> This README music player is intended/built for desktop (full-screen recommended) and requires side-scrolling in mobile browsers (landscape mode recommended), but supports both light and dark modes similarly to .MUSIC sites.
+> This README music player is intended/built for desktop and mobile browsers and is compatible with both light and dark modes.
 Audio playback is still only supported in GitHub Organization/Profile READMEs through video files (up to 10MB per file), but original .wav recordings are available by request (some of this music is copyrighted- if you own the rights, please email me; if you do not, use at your own risk).<br/>:computer: Desktop/Mobile Browsers: If videos appear broken, refreshing the page once should fix the GitHub player.<br/>:iphone: GitHub iOS App: Currently, images are scaled incorrectly and videos do not display at all (GitHub pls fix).

 <br/><br/><br/><br/><br/>